Brand Names: Parlodel

 - a tumor of the pituitary gland;

-- a stomach ulcer or history of stomach or intestinal bleeding; or
+- a stomach ulcer, stomach or intestinal bleeding; or

 How should I take Parlodel (Parlodel)?